huangli712/ACTest/docs/src/man/param.md

 !!! warning

     For off-diagonal Green's functions, this parameter must be false.
-In other words, when you apply the **util/acmat.jl** script to generate off-diagonal Green's functions, you must turn **fpbc** to false at first.
+In other words, when you apply the **acmat.jl** script to generate off-diagonal Green's functions, you must turn **fpbc** to false at first.

 ### [lpeak](@id lpeak)